I wanted to post an update to my post Sabbatical Reading List.

 So, I decided to try using it in the first programming course – CS-140 Introduction to Programming.
 While they don’t do any large projects in CS-140, they do work on their weekly labs as Pair Programming.
 Using git for the collaboration aspect (so they don’t have to keep emailing versions back-and-forth to each other) and as a way to submit their completed lab assignments to me (so I only have to receive one copy of the assignment per pair) seemed to make a lot of sense.
 In addition, I had attended a workshop at CCSCNE 2013 entitled “Git on the Cloud” which provided a methodology to do just that, which had encouraged me further.

-The “Git on the Cloud” workshop suggested using Bitbucket, since it allows an unlimited number of private repositories.1 I’m very willing (in fact, I often require) students to make their code for senior-level projects public with an open source license.
+The “Git on the Cloud” workshop suggested using Bitbucket, since it allows an unlimited number of private repositories.[1.
+I’m aware that students can get multiple private repositories from GitHub, but that requires contacting GitHub and asking.
+The Bitbucket option just seemed easier.]
+I’m very willing (in fact, I often require) students to make their code for senior-level projects public with an open source license.
 But private is important for coursework at the freshman level.

 After discussing this with Chad and Dillon Murphy, we decided that this was too confusing, and gives students an incorrect idea of how git should be used.
 Also, it would only work in pairs if the students worked in the same pair throughout the semester, and I like to have my students switch partners for each lab.
 So, I wrote my lab instructions using Bitbucket, but one repository per assignment, per pair.